budostylz/e15/Independent-Study/README.md

 ![node dependencies and webpack](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/console.PNG)

-### That was a handful but we only scratch the surface of webpack capabilities.
+### That was a handful but we only scratch the surface of Webpack capabilities.
-### Now that we have a basic understanding of webpack concepts, let's turn to [Laravel Mix](https://laravel.com/docs/6.x/mix) which uses webpack under the hood.
+### Now that we have a basic understanding of Webpack concepts, let's turn to [Laravel Mix](https://laravel.com/docs/6.x/mix) which uses Webpack under the hood.

 # Laravel Mix Demo

 ## Configuration
-### As the same with webpack, you will need to install and verify node.js is present on your computer.
+### As the same with Webpack, you will need to install and verify node.js is present on your computer.
-### Check the above webpack [configuration section](https://github.com/budostylz/e15/tree/master/Independent-Study#Configuration) for this step.
+### Check the above Webpack [configuration section](https://github.com/budostylz/e15/tree/master/Independent-Study#Configuration) for this step.

 ### We will apply `Laravel Mix` to our p2 project.
 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/image0.PNG)